naholyr/fun-helpers/README.md

 Read next section if you don't know how to read this API.

-Note: ⚠ Methods marked with this sign will generate a function that modifies their parameter.
-All others are safe, and will have no side-effect in case of multiple `then`s on same promise.
+Note: All methods are safe (they do not mutate their input), and will have no side-effect in case of multiple `then`s on same promise.

 * **`all(test)`** `any -> boolean` -> `[any] -> boolean`
   * Checks if all elements of the promised array pass the test